Ferlab-Ste-Justine/Post-processing-Pipeline/docs/usage.md

 Note that MNPs are not supported by the VQSR procedure, so you cannot skip this step if you have whole genome data.

-Additionally, if you skip the exclusion of MNPs, ensure that your input GVCF files are indexed or that they are compressed with bgzip.
-If the index file is missing, the workflow will attempt to generate it, but the input GVCF file must be compressed with bgzip for this to work.

 ### Tools

 You can include additional analysis in your pipeline  via the `tools` parameter.
 Currently, the pipeline supports